anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 The Security Considerations section covers some of the negative outcomes should MUD/firewall managers and IoT manufacturers choose not to cooperate.

-# Strategies to map names
+# Strategies to map names {#mapping}

-The simplest strategy for a MUD controller to take is to do a DNS lookup on the name, and then use the resulting IP addresses to populate the ACLs.
+The simplest strategy for translating names is for a MUD controller to take is to do a DNS lookup on the name, and then use the resulting IP addresses to populate the physical ACLs.

 There are a number of failures possible.
 The most important one is in the mapping of the names to IP addresses.  {{RFC1794}} describes how a common